bootique/bootique/UPGRADE.md

   If you import `io.bootique.agrest:bootique-agrest` in your project, it will not be available.
 So change the import to `io.bootique.agrest:bootique-agrest-cayenne41` or `io.bootique.agrest:bootique-agrest-cayenne42`.

+* [bootique-linkmove #49](https://github.com/bootique/bootique-linkmove/issues/49): Cayenne 4.0 is no longer supported.
+  If you import `io.bootique.linkmove:bootique-linkmove` (and `io.bootique.linkmove:bootique-linkmove-json` and `io.bootique.linkmove:bootique-linkmove-rest`) in your project, they will not be available.
+You need to change the imports to `io.bootique.linkmove:bootique-linkmove-cayenne41` or `io.bootique.linkmove:bootique-linkmove-cayenne42` (and the matching `-json-` and `-rest-` modules).

 ## 2.0.RC1